Wooden figurine with letters.

 To give you a clearer picture of what the Dutch A2 language level entails, the table underneath compares level A2 with A1 and B1 on each of the four classic competences.

-listening | Can understand basic phrases and instructions. | Can follow slow, clear speech about familiar topics. | Can understand the main points of clear standard speech on familiar topics. |
+Can understand the main points of clear standard speech on familiar topics.

-speaking | Can introduce themselves and use basic phrases. | Can participate in simple, routine conversations. | Can deal with most situations likely to arise in daily life. |
+Can deal with most situations likely to arise in daily life.

 Proficiency in A2 language skills: examples

 In order to obtain an official diploma in Dutch language level A2, you are expected to have basic proficiency in listening, speaking, reading and writing in Dutch.
-Note: for the Inburgering at A2 you are also required to pass the KNM portion, about Dutch history and culture.
+Besides, for the Inburgering at A2 level you are also required to pass the KNM portion, about Dutch history and culture.
 Below, we show you some examples of A2 language expressions, again compared to the levels A1 and B1.

 “Ik ga naar de supermarkt en naar de dokter.”